 A chest of drawers is the best way to store most of your children's clothing and offers a handy surface for additional storage or for displaying favourite toys.

-The 6 Drawer Chest that will work well in most children’s rooms.
+This six drawer chest from Habitat will work well in most children’s rooms.
 The bright green handles add an element of fun, but the chest is also suitable for older children who want something more grown-up.

 12. Build a kid's storage combo